aosabook/500lines/pedometer/chapter.md

 1. Allow a user to upload a text file containing coordinates from a walk.
 2. Provide input fields for the user to enter some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
-3. Parse and analyze our data, outputting the number of steps taken, distance traveled, and time elapsed, and present charts representing the data in different processing stages.
+3. Parse and analyze our data, calculating the number of steps taken, distance traveled, and time elapsed.
+4. Output charts representing the data in different processing stages.

 The meat and potatoes of our program is in step 3, where we parse and analyze the input data.
-It makes sense, then, to start with that, and build the web app and interface later, once we have some outputs to work with.
+It makes sense, then, to start with that, and build the web app and interface afterward.

 ## Parsing Input Data

+The input data we'll be parsing is coming from mobile devices such as Android phones and iPhones.
+Most iPhone and Android devices on the market today have accelerometers built in.
+This means that both device types are able to record total acceleration.
+Let's call the data format that records total acceleration the *combined format*.
+Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
+Let's call this format the *separated format*.
+A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
+However, a device that has the abiliy to return data in the combined format may or may not have the ability to record data in the separated format.
+Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.
+Input data in the separated format will not need to be passed through a low-pass filter.

-Let's look at what our input data will look like in each format.
+Let's look at each of these formats individually.

 ### Combined Format

-The first, more rudimentary data format we'll accept is in the combined format.
 Data in the combined format is simply total acceleration in the x, y, z directions, over time.

 $"x1,y1,z1;...xn,yn,zn;"$